- 1. You shall. . . always remember you’re in control

 The SIS Act states that trustees of an SMSF must appoint an ‘approved SMSF auditor’ in each income year to audit the fund’s operations of the fund, and that the approved SMSF auditor must provide the trustees with an audit report in the approved form.
 You can only appoint an approved SMSF auditor to conduct these audits.

 Note: Since 1 July 2013, SMSF trustees must confirm that the SMSF auditor appointed to audit the SMSF is registered with Australian Securities Investment Commission (ASIC).
 SMSF trustees can confirm registration status by ensuring the auditor has a SMSF auditor number (SAN), and checking the ASIC register using ASIC’s online service ASIC Connect.
 For more information, see SuperGuide article SMSF audit: you must appoint an approved SMSF auditor.

 8. You shall. . . lodge tax and compliance returns

 Your SMSF must lodge a return each year with the ATO on or before the due lodgement date.
 When lodging your fund’s return, you also must pay the annual ATO supervisory levy of $259, which is now required to be paid in advance (see SuperGuide article Guide to the ATO SMSF supervisory levy).

 9. You shall. . . keep your fund separate from your personal finances

 You wear a very distinctive cap when you take on the role of SMSF trustee — you act on behalf of fund members, including yourself.
-Legally, your role as a SMSF trustee is different from your role as fund member, which means you must manage your SMSF separately from your personal and business affairs (see SuperGuide article SMSF compliance for super beginners).
+Legally, your role as an SMSF trustee is different from your role as fund member, which means you must manage your SMSF separately from your personal and business affairs (see SuperGuide article SMSF compliance for super beginners).